 Chamfer, Cove, V-Groove, Roman Ogee, Beading and Dovetail are just a small selection of profiles that can be made by common router bits.
 Does that all sound like complete gobbledegook?
-It's highly like a router isn't for you… Cabinetmakers, kitchen creators and decorative woodworking aficionados should read on, however.
+Perhaps a router isn't for you.
+Cabinet makers, kitchen creators and decorative woodworking aficionados should read on, however.

 This mighty machine packs a number of useful facets that make it worthy of its extremely reasonable price tag.
 For a start, it features a 1/2” and 12mm collet for a greater range of bit fitment, a soft start and variable speed system makes it easy to use with all cutter types and there's a handy micro-winder for fine depth adjustments on the fly.